 Cats and goats could be heard in the far distance.

 Erelong he came to a small village.

 All sorts of people planting seeds within.

 Men and women were clothed in different ways.

 The children had red hair in short tufts and seemed joyful and happy.

-They noticed the wanderer and were shocked by his appearance.
+They noticed the wanderer and introduced themselves..